 How to Stay Safe: Cross-train by varying your activities to avoid repetitive overhead movements.
-Make sure to take enough rest time between workouts.
+Make sure to take enough rest time between strength-training workouts, and avoid back-to-back workouts that target the same muscle group.
 Check your posture which can increase the risk of biceps tendinitis, says Dr. Geier.

 Losing control of a dumbbell or barbell during a heavy bench press, for instance, can lead to a tear in the pectoralis muscle — a serious injury.
 "You'll feel a tearing sensation, and the chest and upper arm often turn black and blue," says Dr. Geier.
 "Sometimes a defect in the muscle is visible or palpable.
 You should see an orthopedic surgeon within a few days to determine if the injury needs surgery."

 How to Stay Safe: Make sure you can control the amount of weight you're lifting, says Dr. Geier.
 "If you're trying to lift a very heavy weight, have a spotter present to help control it so that you don't drop it or lose control."

 Clicking sounds and uncomfortable catching sensations deep in the shoulder during bench presses or military (overhead shoulder) presses may be symptoms of a glenoid labrum tear, says Dr. Geier.